practicalli/spacemacs/clojure-repl/connect-to-running-repl.md

 ## Configuration Required

-If you are going to connect to an external repl from Spacemacs, you will need to add the Leiningen plugin called `cider-nrepl` and the Clojure `tools.nrepl` library.
+If you are going to connect to an external REPL from Spacemacs, you will need to add the Leiningen plugin called `cider-nrepl` and the Clojure `tools.nrepl` library.
 Rather than add this to all projects, you add these to your Leiningen configuration `~/.lein/profiles.clj` file.
 The versions of each library also had to be kept in sync with updates in the Spacemacs Clojure layer.

 ```clojure
 {:dev {:plugins      [[cider/cider-nrepl "0.15.0-SNAPSHOT"]